 Banded Hip Flexion

-This is a quick banded exercise that can help to strengthen the hip flexors, tibialis anterior (to help with shin splints) and core activation.
-By simply placing the miniband around both midfoots, a lifter can then stand erect (with minimal torso flexion/extension) and pull on foot as high as they can, making sure to keep the toes elevated and the wheel being pulled towards the hips (knee bent).
+Why do it: This is a quick banded exercise that can help to strengthen the hip flexors, tibialis anterior (to help with shin splints), and wake up the core.
+By simply placing the miniband around the middle of both feet, a lifter can then stand erect (with minimal torso flexion/extension) and pull on foot as high as they can, making sure to keep the toes elevated and the wheel being pulled towards the hips (knee bent).